 Our dedicated team partners with leading consultants, reputable arts organisations and local communities, delivering unique career-building opportunities and a direct route to the music industry.
 We enable musicians to discover their professional identity, gain hands-on experience and new skills, develop an entrepreneurial mind-set and build a fulfilling professional portfolio.

 You can use these services from day one of your course to develop an outstanding CV and wealth of experience, which will help shape your future career.
 The resources of the Creative Careers Centre are available to all alumni for up to five years after graduation.

 Tailored career support

 The resources offered by the Creative Careers Centre are comprehensive and varied.
 We provide a range of reference materials and tailored one-to-one sessions.
 Importantly, we understand that successful musicians today need good business skills to reinforce their artistic talents.

-Each week the Creative Careers Centre produces a tailored bulletin of jobs, collating information from a range of sources.
+Each week the Creative Careers Centre produces a tailored bulletin of opportunities and jobs, collating information from a range of sources.
 Students and alumni regularly find work through these bulletins and clients often ask to be included, knowing they are targeting a talented and experienced pool of musicians.

-The Creative Careers Centre offers valuable guidance on CV and biography writing, concert programming and how to communicate effectively with audiences and clients.
+The Creative Careers Centre offers valuable guidance on CV and biography writing, funding applications, programming, and how to communicate effectively with audiences and clients.
 We can also advise students on how to develop repertoire, build audiences and develop a business idea.

 We actively encourage students to be entrepreneurial, supplying expert advice on project management, marketing and publicity, online promotion, funding, artist management, diary services and tax.